 - Follow label directions to chill products containing raw dough promptly after purchase until baked.

 “Flour is derived from a grain that comes directly from the field and typically is not treated to kill bacteria,” says Leslie Smoot, Ph.D., a senior advisor in FDA’s Office of Food Safety and a specialist in the microbiological safety of processed foods.
 So if an animal heeds the call of nature in the field, bacteria from the animal waste could contaminate the grain, which is then harvested and milled into flour. – FDA’s Raw Dough’s a Raw Deal and Could Make You Sick.

 Is It Safe to Eat Raw Cookie Dough? – MDRN KTCHN.

 Is it OK to eat raw cookie dough?
-For a normal healthy adult, eating raw cookie dough means accepting the low risk of (often bloody) diarrhea for the benefit of “delicious raw cookie dough”.
-The related risk benefit analysis is really just a personal preference.
+For a normal healthy adult, eating raw cookie dough means accepting the low risk of (often bloody) diarrhea for the benefit of “delicious raw cookie dough.”
+The related risk-benefit analysis is just a personal preference.
 “Germs” (bacteria, viruses, fungi, and protozoa) that make us sick typically can’t survive being cooked.
 Thus, cooked foods are lower risk than uncooked foods in this regard.
 Eating raw meat, raw eggs, raw milk, raw flour, or anything that has come in contact with these things can pose health risks.
-Some people are going to choose to play it safe with store bought cookie dough, others will continue to lick the cake batter off the spoon when baking, others will simply skip the raw stuff… there is nothing in the world that isn’t risk free.
+Some people are going to choose to play it safe with store bought cookie dough, others will continue to lick the cake batter off the spoon when baking, others will simply skip the raw stuff.
+There is nothing in the world that is risk-free.
 See CNN’s Yes, it’s OK to eat raw cookie dough for a perspective on liberty and risk regarding raw cookie dough.